qwerasdasd1/Linear-Algebra-notes/README.md

 These notes were compiled through the following process:

-1. **Board note transcription / 板书整理** — The core content is based on Prof. Zhang's lecture board work, faithfully transcribed and typeset.
+1. **Board note transcription / 板书整理** — The core content is based on Prof. Zhang's lecture board work.
+It has been reorganized and typeset, with some statements rephrased in equivalent form and supplemented by minor explanatory adjustments where appropriate.
 2. **Motivational context and remarks / 动机阐释与评注** — The author has added their own commentary to provide motivation, intuitive explanations, and supplementary remarks where deemed helpful.
 3. **Restructuring and pruning / 重排与删节** — The material has undergone a degree of rearrangement to improve logical flow, and overly trivial examples have been removed to keep the notes concise.
 4. **Supplementary content / 补充内容** — Material from exercise sessions (习题课) and homework assignments has been incorporated to enrich the treatment of certain topics.